 Bio

-Daisy McGowan is an arts administrator, educator, curator, writer, artist and nonprofit fundraiser.
-She is currently the Executive Director for Think 360 Arts for Learning, a Denver-based arts and community focused non-profit marking 60 years in 2023.
+Daisy McGowan (Fodness-McGowan) is an arts administrator, curator, writer, artist, educator and nonprofit fundraiser.
+She is currently serving as the Executive Director for RiNo Art District (River North Denver).

 Signe Pierce, Installation View, Cybercy Exhibition co-curated with Caitlin Goebel, 2017 @ UCCS GOCA